What internet speed do I need for streaming?

 1. Cable and fiber-powered

-Cable and fiber internet are hardwired connections offering fast, reliable and consistent speeds.
-Cable internet uses cable infrastructure to transmit data, while fiber uses fiber optic cables that transmit data as light pulses.
+Cable and fiber are wired broadband connections offering fast, reliable and consistent speeds.
+Cable internet uses cable infrastructure to transmit internet traffic, while fiber uses fiber optic cables that transmit data as light pulses.

-Fiber delivers the fastest internet speeds of any internet type, with high download and upload speeds.
+Fiber delivers the fastest internet speeds of any internet type, delivering high download and upload speeds up to 5 Gigabit+.

 Fiber optic technology ensures data is transmitted with lower latency (ping) and less data disruption, as light signals are less vulnerable to network interference.
-Fiber’s low latency and fast download and upload speeds make it the best choice for streaming.
+Fiber’s low latency and fast download and upload speeds make it the best choice for streaming HD, 4K, 8K and even live streaming in virtual reality.

 Furthermore, cable and fiber are generally accessible, as wired internet infrastructure is present in most suburban and metropolitan areas.